Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

 esrb['Developer_Primary'].value_counts().nlargest(30).plot.bar(color=['C4'])
 ```

     <AxesSubplot:>

 ![png](output_33_1.png)

 Square Enix seems to be a pretty heavy user of ESRB ratings.
 Let's take a look at them specifically.
-I know they are a developer/publisher of Final Fantasy series, as well as many other series of games.
+I know they are a developer/publisher of the Final Fantasy series, as well as many other series of games.
 That said, let's focus on their Franchise column specifically.

 ```python
 se = esrb.copy()